mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Signing

-The signature algorithm specified in the ciphersuite is the mandatory algorithm to be used for signatures in FramedContentAuthData and the tree signatures.
+The signature algorithm specified in a group's ciphersuite is the mandatory algorithm to be used for signing messages within the group.
 It MUST be the same as the signature algorithm specified in the credentials in the leaves of the tree (including the leaf node information in KeyPackages used to add new members).